Gapped momentum states: Gapped momentum states in liquids and supercritical fluids

 It is useful to mention the propagation range of shear waves $d$ in two regimes, hydrodynamic regime where $\omega\tau<1$ and solid-like elastic regime where $\omega\tau>1$. $d$ can be derived from complex shear modulus emerging from Maxwell interpolation (\ref{a1}).
 The result is that $d\approx\lambda\cdot\omega\tau$ in the solid-like elastic regime, where $\lambda$ is the wavelength \cite{ropp}.
 Hence $d=c\tau$, the same propagation length discussed in the previous paragraph.
 It is useful to write this as

-showing that the propagation length can be much longer than the wavelength when $\omega\tau\gg 1$.
-We will come back to this ratio when we discuss the attenuation of the electromagnetic waves and associated gaps in the spectrum.
+showing that the propagation length is much longer than the wavelength in the regime $\omega\tau\gg 1$.
+We will come back to this ratio when we discuss the attenuation of the electromagnetic waves and associated gaps in their spectrum.

-In the hydrodynamic regime where $\omega\tau<1$, $d=\frac{\lambda}{2\pi}$, showing that the propagation length is comparable to the wavelength and implying a substantial attenuation of the low-frequency waves.
+In the hydrodynamic regime where $\omega\tau<1$, $d=\frac{\lambda}{2\pi}$ \cite{frenkel}, showing that the propagation length is comparable to the wavelength and implying a substantial attenuation of the low-frequency waves.

 It is interesting to ask why the gap develops in $k$-space in (\ref{omega})-(\ref{kgap}) but not in the frequency space as envisaged in (\ref{omegaF}) by Frenkel originally?
 The answer lies in a difference between a local nature of a relaxation event (particle jump) and an extended character of a wave.
 Indeed, (\ref{omegaF}) gives the condition at which a local environment of a jumping atom is solid-like.
 This condition was applied to predict propagating transverse modes in liquids, but we now understand the condition to be too strong.
 A propagating wave does not require all particles it encounters during its propagation to obey (\ref{omegaF}) and be solid-like.
-Instead, it only requires that particles start jumping at a distance $d=c\tau$ where the wave front has reached, disrupting the wave continuity and dissipating the wave.
+Instead, the wave propagation is affected only by particles jumping at a distance $d=c\tau$ where the wave front has reached, disrupting the wave continuity and dissipating the wave.
 If $\tau$ is average time between particle rearrangements, this distance is given by $c\tau$, setting the maximal wavelength and minimal $k$, or the $k$-gap.

+We note that Eq. (\ref{gener3}) has the form of the telegrapher's equation discussed in the context diffusion and related processes \cite{gaveau} as well as earlier consideration of transmission of electromagnetic waves (see, e.g., Ref. \cite{masoliver} for a brief review).
+Perhaps surprisingly, GMS were not discussed as a solution to the telegrapher's equation.